 Anyway, back to these cookies.
 I enjoy baking with eggnog and have made a few recipes like muffins and truffles, but these cookies are by far my favorite.
 The recipe is so simple to make and very forgiving; meaning half the time I don’t use separate bowls.
 I just throw all the ingredients into one and it comes out perfectly every time.
 Less mess too!

-I also like that there aren’t that many ingredients.
+I also like that there aren’t that many ingredients in this Eggnog Cookie recipe.
 In fact, my kids were only 11 and 6 years old when I first found this recipe.
 They used to make these on their own and leave them out for Santa with a big mug full of milk.
 Notice that green mug with the striped handle?